managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 4. (Post Workshop) Define Actions and Supporting Activities
 5. (Post Workshop) Review Design Guidelines

-In the planning stage you&#39;ll take steps to prepare for an effective workshop that&#39;s been designed to accelerate the development of an enterprise grade bot.
+In the planning stage you'll take steps to prepare for an effective workshop that's been designed to accelerate the development of an enterprise grade bot.
 These steps do not require participants to have any prior experience with the Microsoft Bot Framework.
 Spending quality time preparing for the workshop is the best way to insure a successful outcome.
 Steps 1 through 3 should be discussed in a pre-call with architect who will be leading the workshop.
 Steps 4 and 5 can be reviewed for context before the workshop and followed up on post workshop.

 ## Workshop Prechecks and Prerequisites<a name=WorkshopPrechecksandPrerequisites />